 Nothing more is known about the cup until about the turn of the century, when a young lad, while cleaning out a family storeroom, discovered an exquisite rosewood box holding the cup.
 The lad was Walter Hull, whose father was Charles Hull, son-in-law of Commodore Barker, to whom the cup had been given.

-In early years, the cup was awarded to the Universal Fleet that dominated racing on Lake Michigan.
-The first race was sailed to Spring Lake, Michigan, and won by the R- boat CALYPSO, owned by Dr. Hollis Potter of the Chicago Yacht Club.
-In later years, the universal-type boats became less popular and the number of cruising-type boats increased.
-The Race Committee decided to award the cup alternately to the different cruising fleets.
+In early years the cup was awarded according the Universal Fleet Rule that dominated early racing on Lake Michigan.
+The first race was sailed to Spring Lake, Michigan, and won by the R- boat Calypso, owned by Dr. Hollis Potter of the Chicago Yacht Club.
+In later years the Universal system became less popular, and the number of cruising-type boats increased.
+The South Shore Yacht Club Race Committee decided to award the cup alternately to the different cruising fleets.

 The age of the cup is authenticated by the traditional markings found on it, five in number: silversmith's trademark, standard mark, town mark, date mark and duty mark.
 These marks reveal that the cup was crafted by the silversmith firm of Robert Garrard, 29 Panton Street, St. Martins, England, in 1847-1848.
 The lion's head standard mark denotes the minimum sterling silver content is 92.5 percent; only the Britannia standard mark is of higher minimum silver content.